PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().event().rst

 ----------

 | **category** (string, required)
-| The category of the event you're tracking.
-You can define event categories based on actions (clicks, gestures, voice commands, and the like) or features (play, pause, fast forward, and the like).
+| The category of the tracked event.
+You can define event categories based on actions (clicks, gestures, voice commands) or features (play, pause, fast forward).

 | **action** (string, required)
-| The action of the event you're tracking.
-Example: A category can be user clicks, an action can be a button click.
+| The action of the tracked event.
+Example: A category could be user clicks, an action could be a button click.

 | **name** (string, optional)
-| The name of the event you're tracking.
-For example, if you have multiple button controls on a screen, you can use the name to record a specific view control identifier that was clicked.
+| The name of the tracked event.
+For example, if you have multiple button controls on the screen, you can use the name to record the specific ID of the button that was clicked.

 | **value** (float, optional)
-| The value you want to assign to the event you're tracking.
+| The value you want to assign to the tracked event.
 For example, if you're tracking “Buy” button presses, you can record the number of purchased items or the total cost.

 | **path** (string, optional)
-| A URL path set for this event.
+| The URL path set for this event.

 Examples
 --------

-To send a custom event when a user clicks on a signup button on ``/main/signup`` and assign ``100`` value to it:
+To send a custom event when a user clicks a sign-up button on ``/main/sign-up'' and assign the value ``100'' to the event:

 .. tabs::